What is a lifetime gift?

 This may be a deliberate deprivation of estate assets and can cause problems for an estate.

-Our solicitors can provide specialist advice on challenging lifetime gifts and loans.
-Contact us to arrange a free initial 30-minute telephone consultation.
+Our solicitors can provide specialist advice contact us to arrange a free initial 30-minute telephone consultation.

 Frequently Asked Questions